 So I’m talking to Kyle and we’re looking at the horror anthology section at Half Price Books and he’s like “Hey, holy hell,” and I’m like “what?”
 And then he reaches down and grabs a book off the shelf and opens it.

 “Yep.
 I thought this looked familiar,” he said laughing.
 And there’s his name right in the table of contents with Jack Ketchum and Gary Braunbeck.
 He’s a real humble guy and the book is a few years old and it was all genuine.
 I thought he was joking.
 He wasn’t.
 He said that was one of the first stories he ever sold.
 Man, I wish I would’ve been that serious way back then.

 I ran into him at about 8:30 and the story closed at 10.
 We talked until they kicked us out.
 It felt good.
 Then as we were leaving he said he was going to meet Doug for a beer and invited me along.

 I went.
 So glad I did.

 Here’s the thing about writing.
-It’s a lonely fucking job.
-No one really gives a shit what you’re doing and even if they do, it’s almost impossible to explain to a non-writer.
+It’s a lonely job.
+No one really cares what you’re doing and even if they do, it’s almost impossible to explain to a non-writer.
 It sucks.
 Sure, you’ve got friends online, but at least for me, real, tangible conversations with fellow writers, especially good ones like these two are impossible to find.
 I jumped at the chance and we had a blast.